kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

       Arduino DHTs on Interrupts Unleashed          (previously named Arduino_DHTs_on_Interrupt_steroids)

-I DO NOT YET HAVE THIS SKETCH FUNCTIONING ON THE LEONARDO
+I DO NOT YET HAVE THIS SKETCH FUNCTIONING ON THE LEONARDO.
+I would suspect something different on that board with the Serial class not being compatible with interrupts as I use them.

 Files you need to place in your sketch directory: